danielegrattarola/danielegrattarola.github.io/_posts/2021-03-03-gnn-lecture-part-1.md

 Then there are the characteristic matrices of a graph:

-- The adjacency matrix $$\mathbf{A}$$ is binary and has a 1 in postion i-j if there exists an edge from node i to node j.
+- The adjacency matrix $$\mathbf{A}$$ is binary and has a 1 in position i-j if there exists an edge from node i to node j.
 All entries are 0 otherwise.

 - The degree matrix $$\mathbf{D}$$ counts the number of neighbors of each node.
 It's a diagonal matrix so that the degree of node i is in position i-i.